Pimco favors U.S. credit over Europe on weak euro zone growth

-NEW YORK (Reuters) - Pimco, the investment firm that operates the world’s largest mutual fund, generally prefers U.S. credit over European credit because of expected weak growth in the euro zone over the next 12 months, a Pimco executive who oversees investments in Europe said.
+NEW YORK, Sept 26 (Reuters) - Pimco, the investment firm that operates the world’s largest mutual fund, generally prefers U.S. credit over European credit because of expected weak growth in the euro zone over the next 12 months, a Pimco executive who oversees investments in Europe said.

-“At current valuations, we favor being underweight euro zone credit in our generalist portfolios, emphasizing the U.S. and other global credit alternatives,” Andrew Balls, managing director and head of European portfolio management for Pimco, wrote in a report posted Thursday on the firm’s website.
+“At current valuations, we favour being underweight eurozone credit in our generalist portfolios, emphasising the U.S. and other global credit alternatives,” Andrew Balls, managing director and head of European portfolio management for Pimco, wrote in a report posted Thursday on the firm’s website.

 A Pimco spokeswoman said the comments apply to all portfolios managed by Pacific Investment Management Co. that have exposure to Europe.